ATG VEGETABLE OIL CONVERSION SYSTEM

 Can my engine/vehicle be converted with the converison system?

 The ATG VEGETABLE OIL CONVERSION SYSTEM is suitable for diesel engines with in-line or distributor pump from Bosch, Diesel-Kiki, Nippon-Denso or Zexel.
 The conversion of diesel engines with high-pressure injection systems such as pump-nozzle/unit-injector or common-rail injection technology is only possible via ATG and its partners.
-The size of the additional fuel tank (see fuel tanks) depends on the vehicle type and the available space.
-If you have any further questions regarding a conversion, please do not hesitate to contact us.
+Due to stricter EU regulations for the installation of additional tanks, we no longer offer conversion solutions for passenger cars.
+If you have any further questions, we would be happy to advise you personally.

 Where can I order a conversion kit?